Milne Walkabout

 We love the architecture and people.
 Our local pub owner says Porto is still old Portugal compared to Lisbon where you can't see many Portuguese and The Algarve is full of English....We'll soon find out

-Porto - city attractions
+Porto - City attractions

 Livraria Lello Bookstore